 As a general rule, Physics graduates are more likely to be employed and have a higher starting salary than almost any other programme of study.

 Careers for Physics include: Scientific research, engineering, finance sectors, business, energy research and development, IT, telecommunications or manufacturing.

-Miss J Cartwright - jcartwright@speters.org.uk
+Mrs J. Davies - jdavies@speters.org.uk